Istaroth/agile_radar/radar/2019-01-01/Social_Network_Graph_Technology.md

 Software visualization libraries
 - [Sigma.js](http://sigmajs.org/) - [SJS Source](https://github.com/jacomyal/sigma.js/)

+Machine Learning
+- python-based ML
+- R-based ML
+- Native algorithms like neo4j graph algorithms

 ## Our projects ##

-DLX - by Akademie is experimenting with the NEO4J graph database as the underlying datastore for this product, storing entities like people, learning topics, video clips as nodes and events - "likes", "watched", "has_a_skil" - as relationships.
+DLX - by Akademie is experimenting with the NEO4J graph database as the underlying datastore for this product, storing entities like people, learning topics, video clips as nodes and events - "likes", "watched", "has_a_skil" - as relationships (10% relationships).
 Nodes and relationships are to be based on the 10%, 20%, 70% learning principle: where learning takes place as -
 - 10% formal training
 - 20% mentoring
 - 70% learning on the job

+By calculating the users preferences for what they want to learn it is possible to create a new relationship, Similarity, and "find learning communities" by running a community findng algorithm.

 ONA - Research into discovering organizational networks for People.OS.
-Team ONA has successfully extracted organizational networks by analyzing communication patterns through machine learning.
+Team ONA has successfully extracted organizational networks by analyzing communication patterns through machine learning to locate the so called "alpha" influencers in the .

 ## Contact ##